 The output raster can be set to 5, 10, 30, or 90 meter resolution and still maintain alignment with the default snap raster.

-‘Fill gaps’ is an option designed to eliminate gaps caused by soil surveys that do not properly match their neighbors.
-These gaps can cause small areas of ‘NoData’ when the raster cell center falls on them.
-This filling process can add substantial time to the process.

 Each tool includes built-in help available on the right side of the tool dialog box.
 It is recommended that these tools run in foreground mode.
-Currently, only surveys with spatial data are processed.
-The tools will not download ‘Tabular Only’ surveys.
+Users have the option of downloading spatial-only or all surveys.

 Installation - SSURGO Download Toolbox